 Nowadays, the users are more often sharing their Calendar in Office 365.
-Now, many numbers of question arise regarding how to setup your calendar within Office 365.
+Now, many numbers of questions arise regarding how to set up your calendar within Office 365.
 The user can easily share a calendar in Office 365 Arena without any hurdle in an efficient way.
 All you have to do is simply follow the below-mentioned two methods to enable calendar sharing in O365.

 Method 1: Share a Calendar in Office 365 Arena Using Admin Portal

 In this scenario, a user can easily understand the process to share a calendar in Office 365.
 First of all Login to Office 365 Admin Portal.
 After successful login users will find an option at the left side of user login name.
 Also, the users will notice an admin Dropdown tab that gives access to the following Admin centers: